How to Protect Your Home From Trouble This Summer

 Naturally, more people go swimming in the summer.
 Unfortunately, that means there’s a greater chance that there will be pool-related injuries and drownings.
 That’s what makes pools a nightmare for insurance companies.
 The Insurance Information Institute recommends that homeowners with pools raise the limits of their liability coverage to $300,000 or $500,000.

 There are steps you can take to prevent pool accidents.
 Consider installing a self-closing gate around the pool in your backyard or other child-proof safety technology.
-Supervise children whenever they’re near the pool and set rules that keep them from running or fooling around and hurting themselves.
+Supervise children whenever they’re near the pool and set pool safety rules that can help keep them from hurting themselves.
 Adults should limit their alcohol intake since drinking and swimming can be dangerous.
 Ensuring that safety equipment (such as a first aid kit or flotation device) is available is also a good idea.

 Mildew and mold